PX4/PX4-Devguide/en/tutorials/linux_sbus.md

 1x  10K resistance
 1x  1K  resistor

-Any type of transistor can be used for this function.
+Any type of transistor can be used for this purpose.

 ## Optional components
 1x USB to TTL Serial Cable/Converter

 ## Installing
-Connect the components according to the following ways
+Connect the components according to the following

 S.bus singal->1K resistor->NPN transistor base
 NPN transistor emmit -> GND